ilias404/HTB-Sherlocks/Reaper/README.md

 # Task 4: What is the IP Address of Unknown Device used by the attacker to intercept credentials?

-We answered this in the last task.
+The IP address of the unknown device was identified in the previous task.

 Ans: `172.17.79.135`

 # Task 5: What was the fileshare navigated by the victim user account?

-By analyzing the `SMB2 Tree Connect Request` packets, we can identify that the victim user accessed the fileshare `\\DC01\Trip`.
+By analyzing the `SMB2 Tree Connect Request` packets, we can identify that the victim user accessed the file share `\\DC01\Trip`.

 ![atriphuh.png](/Reaper/screenshots/atriphuh.png)